jax-parker/Farming_Quiz_For_Kids/README.md

 Accessibility has been taken into account throughout the design of this website to make it user friendly.
 This has been achieved by:<br>
   * Using semantic HTML
-  * Using a hover state on buttons to ensure clarity to the user of which one they are about to click.
+  * Using a border colour change to ensure user knows which answer was picked after answer colour styling.
   * Choosing a sans serif font for questions and instructions for easy to read purposes for children and children with dyslexsia.
   * Choosing bright contrasting colours to give clarity to navigation and readability.
 After running through Google Lighthouse    though the button colours were deemed inaccessable to readers so I used Deque University website to change the colours to a more accessible read.
 Webite can be found [here](https://dequeuniversity.com/rules/axe/4.4/color-contrast?utm_source=lighthouse&utm_medium=devtools)<br>
   * Google Lighthouse retest after colour changes<br>